FlowFuse/website/src/blog/use-case-solar-afloat.md

 However, I’d choose Node-RED again, it’s well known as well as easy to learn.
 Furthermore I found it very versatile.”

+---

+Thanks to Krisnan for sharing his story.
+If you have a Node-RED story for us to share, please get in touch via [contact@flowforge.com](mailto:contact@flowforge.com).